uwu-tools/gh-jira-issue-sync/README.md

 ### Configuration File

-By default, issue-sync looks for the configuration file at `$HOME/.issue-sync.json`.
+By default, gh-jira-issue-sync looks for the configuration file at `$HOME/.issue-sync.json`.
 To override this location, use the `--config` option on the command line.